Graciekan21/learnAPI/README.md

 User Story:

 `As a developer, I need to create the Google Cloud bucket and establish the connection to the project so that static images can be uploaded by users.`

-Implementation:
-A Google Cloud bucket was created, and a service account was set up to allow image uploads.
-The service account was given create and read IAM roles to ensure it had only the minimum required permissions.

 User Story:
 `As a user, I can create a new account so that I can access all the features for signed-up users.`